niranjchandrasekaran/PyPath/README.md

 - The number of atoms in both the end states must be equal

 - For large systems, all atom simulation is resource intensive.

+- Since PyPath works with stable equilibrium states of proteins, studying the dynamics of proteins that are unfolded may not be possible with this program